sajinadissanayake/Bitbucket_commit_monitor/README.md

-# 📊 Intern Contribution Management System – SLT Mobitel
+# 📊 Intern Contribution Management System

 This is a full-stack MERN application built during my internship at **SLT Mobitel**.
 It is designed to track and evaluate intern activity on **Bitbucket repositories** using real-time data, with a strong focus on detecting fake commits and promoting fair performance reviews.